kevinkarl22/jFullPageScroller/README.md

 The code above will activate the jFullPageScroller without a navigation menu needed.

-Now, if you need a navigation menu, you must create a html navigation menu then add the following attributes on each navigation, `jfps-nav` and `jfps-target-section=1`.
-The value of `jfps-target-section` must be the same with the `jfps-section-id`.
+Now, if you need a navigation menu, you must create a html navigation menu then add the following attributes on each navigation, `jfps-nav` and `jfps-target-section=1` attributes.
+The value of `jfps-target-section` attribute must be the same with the `jfps-section-id` attribute.
 Also, your navigation menu must have the same count as the number of your section.

 For example:
 ```html